Panathinaikos F.C.: Crest evolution

-White was the colour that was first used by the team in 1908 (probably like that of the first crest).
-The first symbol of the club was an association football ball of the era.
+White and red were the colours that were first used by the team in 1908.
+The first symbol of the club was a football of the era.

-In 1911, the colours changed to green and white.
+In 1910, the colours changed to green and white.
 In 1918, Michalis Papazoglou proposed the trifolium, symbol of harmony, unity, nature and good luck, as emblem of Panathinaikos.
 The officials of the club were looking for a universal, non-nationalistic or localistic, symbol aiming to represent the whole Athens at the country and further at the world.
 Papazoglou used to have it sewn on his shirt since he was competing for a club in his native Chalcedon, Constantinople (present-day Istanbul, Turkey).
 He was possibly inspired by Billy Sherring, an Irish Canadian athlete who had won the Athens 1906 Olympic marathon (1906 Intercalated Games) wearing a white outfit with a big green shamrock on the chest.

 Georgios Chatzopoulos, member—and later president—of the club and director of the National Gallery, took over to design the new emblem for the team.
 Up to the end of the 1970s, a trifolium (green or white) was sewed on heart's side of the jersey and was big in size.
 With the beginning of professionalism, the crest of the F.C. was created, accompanied by the club initials and the year of founding, 1908.

 Until today, the team's traditional colours are green and white (green for health, nature, such as physiolatry, and white for virtue), although the white sometimes is omitted, used as trim or as an alternative.
 During the first years after the establishment of green as Panathinaikos' primary colour, players were wearing green shirts, white shorts and green socks.
 During the 1930s, an appearance with characteristic horizontal strips was established.
 This motive was used also in the next decades as primary or second choice.
 Since then, the uniform style has changed many times, but green has always remained the team's primary colour.